 Guide for Authors

-Asian Pacific Journal of Tropical Disease is sponsored by Asian Pacific Tropical Medicine Press and aims to set up an academic communicating platform for Chinese and scientists all over the world on tropical disease.
+Asian Pacific Journal of Tropical Disease is sponsored by Hainan Medical University Journal Publisher and aims to set up an academic communicating platform for Chinese and scientists all over the world on tropical disease.

 The Journal invites concise reports of original research in all areas of tropical disease both experimental and clinical, including modern, traditional and epidemiological studies, from any part of the world.
 Review articles based primarily on authors' own research on internationally important topics will be accepted.
 Short communications and letters to the editor are also welcome.
 Authors are requested to submit a covering letter indicating that their manuscript represents original unpublished material that has not been and will not be published elsewhere (if accepted).
 This restriction does not apply to results published as abstracts of communications, letters to the editor or as preliminary reports.
 By submitting a manuscript the authors warrant that they have obtained permission to use any copyrighted or previously published materials.